lukeraymonddowning/poser/README.md

 Next, we call `withCustomers()`.
 Because we want to specify additional parameters for each `Customer`, we instantiate `CustomerFactory` directly, asking for `20` at a time.
 We then chain `withBooks()` onto the `CustomerFactory`, simply passing the integer `5`.
-Poser looks for a `BookFactory`, which is finds, and automatically calls `BookFactory::times(5)` under the hood.
+Poser looks for a `BookFactory`, which it finds, and automatically calls `BookFactory::times(5)` under the hood.

 Finally, we complete the statement by invoking the UserFactory with `()`.
 This is a shorthand syntax